- School Audit Process (PDF, 190KB)

 Supply/Overtime/Expenses should be signed by the individual and authorised as per the schools financial delegation.

 All schools should have a documented IT Policy (inc. social media, laptops, back up etc.).
-If laptops are given to staff then they each should have a laptop agreement, an example (DOC, 43KB) of which is attached.
+If laptops are given to staff then they each should have a laptop agreement, see example Laptop Agreement (DOC, 43KB).

-Segregation of duites in the financial system is essential.
+Segregation of duties in the financial system is essential.
 The Local Management for Schools web page contains further information along with suggested access rights.

-The Local Management for Schools web page has procurement guidance (inluding the requirement to obtain/retain quotes) and also information on leases.
+The Local Management for Schools web page has procurement guidance (including the requirement to obtain/retain quotes) and also information on leases.

 Commitment accounting principles should be followed; earmarking expenditure for known expenses.
 This helps to reduce the risk of paying duplicate invoices and aids good budget management.